-- 100% of your taxable income from the property figured without the deduction for depletion and the deduction for domestic production activities under section 199 of the Internal Revenue Code.
-For a definition of taxable income from the property, see Taxable income limit, earlier, under Mineral Property. - 65% of your taxable income from all sources, figured without the depletion allowance, the deduction for domestic production activities, any net operating loss carryback, and any capital loss carryback.
+- 100% of your taxable income from the property figured without the deduction for depletion and the deduction for domestic production activities under section 199.
+For a definition of taxable income from the property, see Taxable income limit, earlier, under Mineral Property. - 65% of your taxable income from all sources, figured without the depletion allowance, the deduction for domestic production activities, any NOL carryback, and any capital loss carryback.